Web Loom logo

 • Create Model instances directly

-• Call methods and verify observable emissions
+• Call methods and verify signal changes

 • Test validation with valid and invalid data

-• Verify disposal completes observables
+• Verify disposal stops further notifications

 Example: